 Under that state’s law, pharmacists there can dispense up to a 30-day supply of medications such as insulin if they can’t reach the physician.
 This is possible only once during a 12-month period and there must already be a prescription record with the pharmacy.

 At first, it was only for 72 hours — but an issue surfaced when pharmacies were prohibited from even following that law, given that insulin isn’t packaged in 72-hour supplies and the pharmacies can’t exactly open up a bottle of insulin and give out the exact amount (like they can with pill bottles).
 As a result, a change was needed — expanding it from 72 hours to 30 days, to allow for this emergency, temporary dose.

-Since Ohio’s passage, Kevin’s (or “Howdy’s) Law has been adopted in four other states as of early July: Florida in 2016; Arkansas and Arizona in March 2017; and Wisconsin in June.
-Illinois’s legislature also passed a bill and sent it to the governor, who is expected to sign that soon.
-Similar legislation has also been introduced in Pennsylvania, South Carolina and New Jersey.
+Since Ohio’s passage, Kevin’s (or “Howdy’s) Law has been adopted in four other states as of early July 2017: including Florida in 2016; Arkansas and Arizona in March 2017; and Wisconsin in June 2017.
+Illinois’s legislature also passed a bill and sent it to the governor to sign, while similar legislation waas also introduced in Pennsylvania, South Carolina and New Jersey.

 This isn’t a coordinated effort, by any means; the Houdeshells say it’s state-by-state, based on specific interest from those who live in each particular place.